How-To Creole

 Meaning

-This expression mean children are people.
+This expression means children are people too.

-Translation: Children are people
+Translation: Children are people too.

-Literal Meaning: Little people are people*
+Literal Meaning: Children are people.

 Example 1

-Anel, pa rele sou ti gason an konsa tande.
+Anèl, pa rele sou ti gason an konsa, tande?
 Sonje timoun se moun.

 Example 2

-A Great Way to Value Children
+A Reminder to Respect Children

-Older Post Home
+Newer Post Older Post Home

 About Contact Privacy Terms

-Copyright © 2023 How-To Creole ™
+Copyright © 2026 How-To Creole ™